-Dick’s Sporting Goods destroyed $5 million worth of assault rifles
+Dick’s Sporting Goods destroyed $5 million worth of AR-15s

-(CNN) - Dick’s Sporting Goods has destroyed more than $5 million worth of assault rifles, according to CEO Ed Stack, who made the announcement in a recent interview.
+(CNN) - Dick’s Sporting Goods has destroyed more than $5 million worth of assault weapons, according to CEO Ed Stack, who made the announcement in a recent interview.

-He said the company turned the weapons into scrap metal to keep the guns off the street.
+He said the company turned the AR-15 rifles into scrap metal to keep them off the street.

-The move comes after Dick’s made the decision last year to stop carrying the rifles following the mass school shooting in Parkland, Fla., that left 17 people dead.
+The move comes after Dick’s made the decision to stop carrying the rifles following the mass school shooting in Parkland, Fla. that left 17 people dead.
+The company sold the shooter a shotgun.

-Even though it wasn't the weapon used in the shooting, that largely impacted the company's actions.
+Even though it wasn’t the weapon used in the shooting, that massacre largely impacted the company’s actions.

 Dick’s also said it would stop selling high-capacity magazines and raised its gun purchasing age to 21 from 18.

-Stack said in the CBS interview that the changes cost the company nearly a quarter of a billion dollars in sales.
+Stack said in the interview that the changes cost the company nearly a quarter of a billion dollars in sales.

 Stack details his thought process behind his stand on guns in a book coming out Tuesday, “It’s How We Play The Game: Build a Business.
 Take a Stand.
 Make a Difference.”